 I have always wanted to be part of leadership, with my main goal to become a Headteacher.
 The support and guidance I have received in my time at Hampton Lucy has seen my role develop from KS lead, to Assistant Headteacher and now joint Headteacher.
 As a school leader, I wish to secure the school for the future, building on our excellent practise and Christian values and ethos.

 I have worked in the Commercial Vehicle sector for more than 35 years.
-I have a Daughter at Hampton Lucy School.
-I have been a parent Governor since December 2016 and I was recently reselected as a Co-opted Governor and voted in as the new Chair for a term of four years (September 2020).
-I have helped the School develop its presence on Facebook, and taken a lead role with budgets and finance since November 2019.
+My Daughter attended Hampton Lucy School for six years leaving for high school in 2023.
+I have been a parent Governor since December 2016 and became the new Chair three years ago.
+I helped the school develop its presence on Facebook, and taken a lead role with budgets and finance since November 2019.

 As a parent, I’m proud to be a Governor at such a great school.
-My aim to help our school achieve great Ofsted & Siam results and to also give something back to society through the School.
+My aim to help our school continue to achieve great Ofsted & Siam results and also give something back to society through the School.

 Keith is a Mechanical Engineer and has worked for Jaguar Land Rover for nearly 20 years, having graduated from Bath University in 2002.

 Outside work, Keith volunteered as a Civilian Instructor in the RAF Air Cadets for over 10 years.
 In the classroom he taught children in Science, Technology, Engineering & Mathematics based subjects.
 Outside the classroom, Keith is a qualified Expedition Leader and Duke of Edinburgh Gold Assessor, helping children aged 13-17 to grow in confidence and develop an adventurous, caring and creative spirit; giving them a life-changing opportunity to be the very best they can be.